insected/bobbae_gcp-wiki/Cert-Manager.md

 ## LetsEncrypt

 To enable HTTPS on your website, you need to get a certificate (a type of file) from a Certificate Authority (CA).
 [Let’s Encrypt](https://letsencrypt.org/
-) is a CA. In order to get a certificate for your website’s domain from Let’s Encrypt, you have to demonstrate control over the domain.
-With Let’s Encrypt, you do this using software that uses the ACME protocol which typically runs on your web host.
+) is a free and automated CA. In order to get a certificate for your website’s domain from Let’s Encrypt, you have to demonstrate control over the domain.
+With Let’s Encrypt, you do this using software that uses the [ACME protocol](https://datatracker.ietf.org/doc/html/rfc8555)  which typically runs on your web host.

 ## Auto provision of Kubernetes certs

-A Tutorial on installing and securing ingress to your kubernetes cluster using NGINX.
+A Tutorial on installing and securing ingress to your Kubernetes cluster using NGINX.

 https://cert-manager.io/docs/tutorials/acme/ingress/

+## Examples

 An example to automatically provision and manage TLS certificates in GKE.